Skip to main content

 3. Define The Specifics

-Next up in your project initiation document—define the project specifics in a project scope statement.
-Your team needs to understand exactly what they need to deliver for this project to be a success.
+Next, define the project specifics in a project scope statement to give your team an understanding of what they need to deliver for this project to be a success.

 For example: